yellowbyte/analysis-of-anti-analysis/research/the_return_of_disassembly_desynchronization/the_return_of_disassembly_desynchronization.md

 ```
 <p align='center'><sub><strong>Example Code #2</strong></sub><br><sub><strong>nasm -f elf32 -o [object] [assembly] && gcc -m32 -o [binary] [object]</strong></sub></p>

 Opaque predicate like the one above is __resilient__ against Binary Ninja's dataflow analysis but it is not __stealthy__ against human detection.
 A human glancing over the disassembly can still easily tell that EAX will always be zero.
-To make it stealthy, we need a non-trivial opaque predicate, which can be achieved using algebraic predicate that is based on well-known mathematical axioms like `x(x+1) % 2 == 0`.
+To make it stealthy, we need a non-trivial opaque predicate, which can be achieved using algebraic predicate like `x(x+1) % 2 == 0`.

 We can replace our old opaque predicate `xor eax, eax` with this new one while passing the value for the unknown variable 'x' as function argument to satisfy both resiliency and stealthiness:
 ```asm